Orbit Logo

 The Orbit logo features a custom-designed, bold sans-serif font in uppercase letters.
 Although exclusive to the brand, the design resembles fonts like CFB1 Shielded Avenger STRIPE Normal or Habanera Outline, but with significant modifications to make it softer and more accessible.

 This font centralizes Orbit’s branding, highlighting the gum’s clean and refreshing character.
 It conveys a sense of fun and accessibility, fitting the brand’s friendly image.
-The clean lines of the sans-serif font reflect the refreshing effect of the gum.
+The clean lines of the sans-serif font reflect the gum’s refreshing effect.

 The logo’s youthful and modern look helps Orbit stand out in the competitive chewing gum market.
 Outlines around the characters add a playful contrast, enhancing the text’s visual appeal.

-The logo’s colors—white and two shades of blue—create a feeling of freshness and cleanliness, evoking the cool, minty sensation of the gum.
+The logo’s colors, white and two shades of blue, create a sense of freshness and cleanliness, evoking the gum’s cool, minty sensation.
 White offers clarity and purity, while the blues are associated with freshness and reliability, key qualities that Orbit aims to communicate to its customers.

 FAQ

 The Wrigley Company, a big name in chewing gum and sweets, makes Orbit.
 William Wrigley Jr. started this company in 1891, first selling soap and baking powder, but then he switched to making gum, which took off.
-Orbit, one of their top products, came out in 1944 as a sugar-free gum, a new idea back then.
-Considering people’s dental health, it was made to be a healthier choice than sugared gum.
+Orbit, one of their top products, debuted in 1944 as a sugar-free gum, a new idea at the time.
+Considering people’s dental health, it was made to be a healthier choice than sugary gum.
 Over time, Orbit became popular for its no-sugar recipe, many flavors, and unique packaging, making it a go-to anytime for a clean, fresh feeling.

 In 2008, Mars, Incorporated, a huge company that makes many different foods, drinks, and pet care products, bought Wrigley.
 This move helped Orbit and Wrigley’s other products reach even more people globally.